 Nationally and internationally acclaimed visual artists visit our campus to present lectures about their work and professional practices.
 Visiting artists have a chance to meet with the students and larger Rutgers University–Camden community to continue the dialogue about perspectives on contemporary art and design.
-The title of our Fall 2018 lecture series is Professional Practices.
+The title of our Spring 2019 lecture series is Young and Active.